rocky-linux/documentation/docs/labs/sys_admin_II/lab6-the_file_system.md

     The `w` `fdisk` command will also exit the `fdisk` program and return the shell prompt.

-10. Per the warning message you may have gotten after writing the partition table to disk in the previous step, you may sometimes need take extra steps to urge the kernel to acknowledge the new harddisk changes.
+10. Per the warning message you may have gotten after writing the partition table to disk in the previous step, you may sometimes need to take extra steps to urge the kernel to acknowledge the new hard disk changes.
 Use the `partprobe` command to do this:

     ```bash
     [root@localhost ~]# partprobe